GIT First Time Applying in Canada

 - You have an undergraduate geoscience degree and at least 7 years of geoscience experience in professional charge.
 The decision to grant a reduction or an exemption is based on a detailed review of your academics, experience, references, and possibly a 1-hour interview held at our office.

-In order to become a member of Engineers and Geoscientists BC you must be of good character and reputation.
+In order to become a registrant of Engineers and Geoscientists BC you must be of good character and repute.
 Good character connotes moral and ethical strength and includes integrity, candor, honesty and trustworthiness.
-All of our members are held accountable to a Code of Ethics that governs the way an individual practices his or her profession.
+All of our registrants are held accountable to a Code of Ethics that governs the way an individual practices his or her profession.
 We will review the information provided in your application to ensure that you meet these standards.

-Applications are made through the Online Membership Application.
+Applications are made through the Online Application tool.

 - *Certified Proof of Citizenship (Birth Certificate, Photo Page of Current Passport, or Permanent Resident Card)